ChickenDipps/hiit/readme.md

 ### Edit a workout
 On the workouts page (`localhost:8080/workouts.html`) you can press the edit button next to a workout and change the parameters of said workout.
 Note if the workout is shared with any other user it will also edit their copy of the workout.

+### Delete a workout
+On the workouts page (`localhost:8080/workouts.html`) you can press the delete button which will remove the entry in the user_workouts intersection table.
+This makes it so workouts shared with other users don't get deleted by one user however, it is possible to have a workout stored that is never used.

 ### Login
 In the footer of every page it dislays the currently logged in user.
 This info is stored as a key in the browsers local storage.
 It has a logout button that simply removes the key from local storage and a change button that takes you to the login screen.
 You need to be logged in to access the workouts.

 ## AI